Global Press Institute

-Global Press Institute (Press Institute for Women in the Developing World), is a 501(c)(3) nonprofit organization in Washington DC that trains and employs journalists to report news from under-reported regions.
-It was founded by Cristi Hegranes in 2006.
+The Global Press Institute (Press Institute for Women in the Developing World) is a 501(c)(3) nonprofit organization in Washington, D.C. that trains and employs journalists to report news from under-reported regions.
+The organization was founded by Cristi Hegranes in 2006.

-Training
+Global reach

-Global Press trains and employs local people to report regional news.
-As of 2022, the organization claims to have trained and employed 250 journalists in 40 locations, including communities in Argentina, Democratic Republic of Congo, Haiti, Mexico, Mongolia, Nepal, Puerto Rico, Sri Lanka, Uganda, United States, Zambia and Zimbabwe.
+The Global Press Institute trains and employs local people to report regional news.
+As of 2022, the organization reports having trained and employed 250 journalists in 40 locations, including communities in Argentina, The Democratic Republic of Congo, Haiti, Mexico, Mongolia, Nepal, Puerto Rico, Sri Lanka, Uganda, The United States, Zambia and Zimbabwe.

 Funding and support

-GPI currently relies on individual and institutional donors, with plans to move towards sustainability through syndication revenue generated from Global Press News Services.
-Its donors include the Ford Foundation, MacArthur Foundation, and the Susie Tompkins Buell Foundation.
+The Global Press Institute currently relies on individual and institutional donors.
+Its donors include the Ford Foundation, The MacArthur Foundation, and the Susie Tompkins Buell Foundation.

 Global Press Journal

-Global Press Journal is a multilingual news publication which features stories reported by women based in developing countries, and covers a wide range of topics, such as arts and culture, business, climate, community, economic justice, education, environment, gender justice, health, human rights, migration, and politics.
-The stories are published in English and their local language.
+The Global Press Journal is a multilingual news publication that features stories reported by women based in developing countries and covers a range of topics, including arts and culture, business, climate, community, economic justice, education, environment, gender justice, health, human rights, migration, and politics.
+The stories are published in both English and their local language.

 Controversies

-In 2023, Semafor reported that GPJ exponentially inflated its audience numbers to funders, and raised questions about the role of editors in writing GPJ stories and whether the organization's journalism training program had equipped reporters for employment at any other media organization.
+In 2023, Semafor reported that GPJ exponentially inflated its audience numbers to funders and raised questions about the role of editors in writing GPJ stories and whether the organization's journalism training program had adequately equipped reporters for employment at any other media organization.

 In 2024, a Columbia Journalism Review investigation reported that Global Press was laying off journalists and recalibrating its operations amid financial difficulties, raising questions about workplace conditions and whether GPJ reporters had been adequately trained for employment elsewhere.